SACHSTech/careers-in-computer-science-Andy-Guo-13/README.md

 ### The Basics
 In a nutshell, a video game developer is someone who creates visuals and writes code for video games.
 Their responsibilities include:
-* Planning the game: they plan the storyline, characters, progression, etc. They will break up the project into smaller bits and create schedules
+* **Planning the game**: they plan the storyline, characters, progression, etc. They will break up the project into smaller bits and create schedules
-* Design the game: coordinate with visual designers, they will create graphics for the game
+* **Design the game**: coordinate with visual designers, they will create graphics for the game
-* Write code: to implement the game logic to allow players to interact with the game
+* **Write code**: to implement the game logic to allow players to interact with the game
-* Testing and debugging: this happens during the development and after the release of the game.
+* **Testing and debugging**: this happens during the development and after the release of the game.
 Developers will ensure the game is working without bugs and handle requests to fix performance or reliability issues
-* Maintain game project: making improvements to the game, perhaps updating levels or characters, etc.
+* **Maintain game project**: making improvements to the game, perhaps updating levels or characters, etc.

 #### Required education:
-A bachelor's degree in computer science or software engineering is often required *but* its not mandatory.
+A bachelor's degree in **computer science** or **software engineering** is often required *but* its not mandatory.

 #### Technical and non-technical skills:
-Video game developers should possess a certain amount of creativity to make games that are interesting.
-They should be well versed in 2D and 3D design to create and implement game assets.
-They should also be versed in programming languages, such as Java, C++, Python, Swift, etc. Game developers should also have necessary problem solving skills when debugging or optimizing their code, as well as organizational skills as they are required to collaborate with other developers.
+Video game developers should possess a certain amount of **creativity** to make games that are interesting.
+They should be well versed in **2D and 3D design** to create and implement game assets.
+They should also be **versed in programming languages**, such as Java, C++, Python, Swift, etc. Game developers should also have necessary **problem solving skills** when debugging or optimizing their code, as well as **organizational skills** as they are required to collaborate with other developers.

 |<img src="https://user-images.githubusercontent.com/82901825/116448410-1685f200-a827-11eb-924d-979367887c6d.png" width="100" height="100">|<img src="https://user-images.githubusercontent.com/82901825/116449423-294cf680-a828-11eb-90cd-fcf08bdcd87f.png" width="179" height="100">|<img src="https://user-images.githubusercontent.com/82901825/116450488-5bab2380-a829-11eb-88f1-06c9c8b94a1a.png" width="100" height="100">|
 |---|---|---|

 #### Salary range:
-The average salary in Canada for a video game developer is around $60 000.
-It can range from $40 000 to $110 000
+The average salary in Canada for a video game developer is around **$60 000**.
+It can range from **$40 000 to $110 000**.

 ___